devaakash26/BroCode/vercel.md

-# NeetCode Vercel Deployment Guide
+# BroCode Vercel Deployment Guide

-This guide will help you deploy the NeetCode application to Vercel with optimized performance to prevent timeout errors.
+This guide will help you deploy the BroCode application to Vercel with optimized performance to prevent timeout errors.

 ## Pre-Deployment Checklist